What is a Site Reliability Engineer?

 For example, if a company’s website crashes due to a server issue, a site reliability engineer will investigate the matter and work to restore the site's functionality as quickly as possible.
 Additionally, an SRE also works to prevent future issues by setting up automated monitoring and alerting systems that would notify the team of any potential problems before they become critical.
 Banks, online stores, schools, government institutions, and numerous other organizations that count on website functionality benefit from SREs.

 Another factor hastening the need for SREs is evolving consumer expectations.
 For example, today’s website users have a short attention span for lagging websites.
-On average, 19 percent of respondents in a recent survey claim they will abandon a web page that takes longer than 2-3 seconds to load.
+On average, 1 in 2 online shoppers in a recent survey claim they will abandon a web page that takes too long to load.
 In response, companies are paying premium salaries to attract and retain experienced site reliability engineers to ensure their websites are fast, dependable, and can measure up to their consumers’ high standards.
 As a result, SREs are quickly becoming one of the most in-demand careers in the digital era; Business Insider recently ranked site reliability engineer third on its top 10 jobs list for the career’s excellent pay and numerous job openings.

 Site Reliability Engineer Job Description: What do Site Reliability Engineers do?